rust-unofficial/patterns/src/patterns/ffi/wrappers.md

         key: datum,
         value: datum) -> libc::c_int {

         // DO NOT USE THIS CODE.
-IT IS UNSAFE TO DEMONSTRATE A PROLBEM.
+IT IS UNSAFE TO DEMONSTRATE
+        // A PROLBEM.

-        let myset: &mut MySet = unsafe { // SAFETY: whoops, UB occurs in here!
+        // SAFETY: whoops, UB occurs in here! let myset: &mut MySet = unsafe {
             &mut (*myset).myset
         };